 Dean W. Kriner, Inc. Funeral Home & Cremation Service Benton

-Dean W. Kriner, President Maurice J. McDonald, III, Supervisor
+Dean W. Kriner, President Ruth A. Charles, Supervisor

 The Dean W. Kriner, Inc. Funeral Homes had their beginning in Benton on September 1, 1965 when Dean W. Kriner purchased the Holcombe Funeral Home and the McHenry Funeral Home.
 The McHenry Funeral Home was established by Ira McHenry in 1874 and continued by his son Jay W. McHenry who sold the business to Mr. Kriner.